Financial-Times/origami/README.md

 Share buttons are shown horizontally.
 In future, other display options will be provided.

-Products choose which share buttons will be shown by only including the markup for the buttons they want.
+Products choose which share buttons will be shown, and in what order, by only including the markup for the buttons they want.
+It is best to put the share URL action first when right-aligning the __o-share__ element, or last when left-aligning it.

 ## Sharing a URL (link button)

 Does not include the actual copying to the clipboard (users must do that manually), but will indicate to users when the URL has been copied.

-In future may provide additional button to copy to the clipboard, possibly using [zeroclipboard](https://github.com/zeroclipboard/zeroclipboard)
+In future may provide an additional button to copy to the clipboard, possibly using [zeroclipboard](https://github.com/zeroclipboard/zeroclipboard)

 ## Share counts